asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 tags: [code-quality, tdd, coaching]
 ---

 Test-driven development (TDD) is an essential development practice.
 It along with the other XP practices have significantly helped me advance as a professional developer.
-However, it is common when trying to sell developers on the benefits of unit testing (and the importance of writing testable code) to ignore TDD and take the position that _"as long as you are writing tests it doesn't matter whether you are writing them first or last."_ I am absolutely guilty of making this claim in the past and I think it is a mistake.
+However, it is common when trying to sell developers on the benefits of unit testing (and the importance of writing testable code) to ignore TDD and take the position that _"as long as you are writing tests it doesn't matter whether you are writing them first or last."_ I am guilty of making this claim in the past and I think it is a mistake.

 <!--more-->